-Agency or Administrator Comment Essex Region Conservation Authority Watershed Planner Comment is attached as Appendix C No objections County of Essex No comment is expected from the County Town of Kingsville Management Team • The Management Team has reviewed the request amendment and has not expressed any objections.
+Agency or Administrator Comment Essex Region Conservation Authority Watershed Planner Comment is attached as Appendix E No objections County of Essex The site has existing accesses to the County Roads.
+Any modifications, changes or requests for new access will require County approval and permits Town of Kingsville Management Team The Management Team has reviewed the request amendment and has not expressed any objections.
 Any new items such as lighting, odour and fencing location will be addressed at the site plan amendment stage.